-1. The Frosty has been around since day one.
-Wendy's famous Frosty - that cool, creamy, soft-serve confection - has been on the menu since Thomas' first restaurant, along with hamburgers, french fries, chili and fountain drinks.
+It's a fact that Wendy's famous Frosty - that cool, creamy, soft-serve confection - has been on the Wendy's menu since Dave Thomas' first restaurant, along with hamburgers, french fries, chili and fountain drinks.
 It cost 35 cents then.
 Today, the chain serves about 300 million Frostys each year.
 However...

 That's right.
 Believe it or not, the classic Frosty is actually a mix of chocolate and vanilla, a "cross between a milk shake and a soft-serve ice cream."
 Thomas felt an all-chocolate dessert would be too overpowering to enjoy alongside a burger and fries.

 In the early days, Thomas had only a single Frosty machine, and would combine the chocolate and vanilla mix himself.
 The Vanilla Frosty became available to the public in 2006.

 Most people know that restaurant founder Dave Thomas named Wendy's Old-Fashioned Hamburgers after his daughter... but the fact is that her name wasn't Wendy - it was Melinda Lou.
 As many children do, young Melinda Lou had difficulty pronouncing L and R sounds, and pronounced her own name "Wenda," which stuck as a nickname and was soon adopted, with a slight change, by her father's restaurant.
 Melinda Lou's likeness was also used for the brand's famous pig-tailed girl logo.

-4. Dave Thomas was adopted and became a lifelong adoption advocate.
+4. Dave Thomas was adopted and became a lifelong adoption advocate

 Dave Thomas was adopted at just six weeks old, and never met his biological family.
 Though his childhood was difficult - his adoptive mother died when he was 7 years old, and his adoptive father remarried three times and moved Dave between 12 different cities before he was 15 years old - Thomas was a strong adoption advocate.
 In 1992 he founded the Dave Thomas Foundation for Adoption, hoping to make a difference.

-At age 15, Dave Thomas dropped out of high school to work full-time at the Hobby House Restaurant in Fort Wayne, Indiana.
+At age 15, Thomas dropped out of high school to work full-time at the Hobby House Restaurant in Fort Wayne, Indiana.
 He considered this his biggest mistake and, in 1993, finished school and obtained his GED.
 He went on to become a vocal education advocate and founded the Dave Thomas Education Center in Coconut Creek, Florida, which provides young adults with GED classes.

 Dave Thomas spent a few years in the late 1950s and early '60s under the employ of KFC (then Kentucky Fried Chicken) in Fort Wayne, Indiana.
 In 1962, Colonel Harland Sanders dispatched Thomas to Columbus, Ohio, to do what he could to save a handful of struggling franchises, in exchange for a 45 percent ownership in those locations' profits.
 Thomas cut back the restaurant's extensive menu to a few "signature" items - and introduced the chicken giant's trademark red-and-white bucket.

 It's a fact that Wendy's signature "fresh, never frozen" square patties are something of a calling card for the restaurant chain, but they're not the only burger joint with square burgers.
 Throughout his childhood, Wendy's founder Dave Thomas was a regular customer at Kalamazoo, Michigan burger join Kewpee Hamburgers, whose "old-fashioned" hamburgers, square patties and all, have been served since 1923.

 The first Wendy's restaurant opened in 1969 in Columbus, Ohio.
 In November 1970, Thomas opened a second Wendy's location in Columbus, but the fact is that this Wendy's had something different.
 The new location offered the same menu items up with an industry innovation - a drive-up "pick-up" window, complete with a second grill for serving customers on the go.
 Fast food would never be the same.

 Nine years after introducing the drive-thru window to the fast-food world, Wendy's once again made history when it added salad bars to its menu in location across the country in 1979, the first step in its "menu diversification" program.
 The restaurant would begin serving fresh salads to-go in 1992 - again well ahead of the industry curve.

 When Wendy's relaunched in Japan in 2011, they did so with a few classic menu items - burgers, french fries, chili and, of course, the Frosty - along with a few surprising items exclusive to the Land of the Rising Sun.
 Among these are the Avocado Wasabi Hamburger, the Truffle and Porcini Grilled Chicken Sandwich and the Foie Gras Burger, which retails for about $17.